mds/switch-to-studio/readme.md

-To add more content*:
+For adding new content:

-- add new sprint markup to `video.pug`
+- new markup to `video.pug`
-- add new sprint info `sprintvars.pug`
+- new sprint info `sprintvars.pug`
-- add new lesson ID and title vars to `index.js`
+- new lesson ID and title vars `index.js`

 *This is not 100% ideal because some information is duplicated, but it works fine for now.